Fiction

 Saturday morning, she called a friend who was dating a guy who played an instrument and was old enough to drive.
 That guy suggested their going to where bands were practicing.
 Between him and the two girls, they knew where enough people were practicing in garages to skip crowded weekend nights.
 Could he have asked for a better girlfriend?
 The problem turned out to be having to invite whole bands.
 It didn’t work when you tried to invite just a certain individual from one of them.

-It did result in his making friends who could be asked who they would pick from everyone they knew.
+It did result in making friends who could be asked who they would pick from everyone they knew.
 But people showing up cold wasn’t any good.
-Giving sheet music to them didn’t make any sense either.
+Giving sheet music to them didn’t work either.
 They were used to listening to albums and copying what they heard.
 This gave Miricle the idea that he could get some experience with composing.

 Overdubbing was relatively new.
-He dipped into his capital and bought two good reel to reel tape decks, composed music by playing all the instruments and singing all the voices.
-He taped copies for the musicians to practice to before coming to his stage.
-He would get to see which compositions stuck and which didn’t with this crowd and get better at composing from that.
+He dipped into his capital and bought two good reel to reel tape decks and composed music by playing all the instruments and singing all the voices.
+He taped copies for the musicians to practice to before coming to his stage (an extremely time-consuming project).
+This would enable him to see which compositions stuck and which didn’t with this crowd and get better at composing from that.
 Now when they arrived, they had practiced the same tunes as the other musicians and knew what to play.
-The problem was getting them to turn their amps down enough for Mal to stand it.
+The problem was getting them to turn their amps down enough for Mal, the bartender/landlord, to stand it.

-As time went on, more things dragged Miricle’s time and energy away from this project that, itself, was preventing him from resuming music lessons.
+As time went on, still more things dragged Miricle’s time and energy away from this project that, itself, was preventing him from resuming music lessons.
 One was the fact that Jake was having trouble making payments.
 There was attrition and Jake was not good at getting new business.
-Miricle had his parents ship the family manual typewriter that had become his, and established a routine in which he wrote pitches to new addresses provided by Jake.
-There were a number of complications with this, but Miricle remembered his father distressing his mom by complaining about work.
-Miricle did not want to do that to Lil, so he never complained about business to Lil.
+Miricle had his parents ship the family manual typewriter that had become his, and established a routine in which he sent typed quotes to new addresses provided by Jake.
+There were a number of complications with this, but Miricle remembered his father distressing his mom with complaints about work and did not want to do that to Lil.
+So, he never complained about business to Lil.

 He searched the classifieds and scoured the LA pawnshops by phone.
 Then other cities.
 A woman in a distant shop, a major fan of frame drums, gave him advice, including letting him hear what happens when you hold your cheek against the inside back of the drum while humming with your mouth open or closed.
 Oh, my god.
 This was so interesting.
 She asked him what kind of frame drum he already had.
 Answering her questions about it he discovered he had a Renaissance, and that is a type, not a brand.
 Eventually this long-distance call cost as much as a drum but was so worth it.

-Employing the humming into it like the woman had explained took it to another level.
+Humming into it, like the woman had explained, took it to another level.
 He overdubbed it to sound like a chorus.
 Whoa.
 It really did feel like what it might have sounded like hearing a mother’s heartbeat while in the womb.
-That was deep, finally.
+This was deep, really deep, finally.
 He had to hear this live.

 “Harp, violin, been tinkering with an old squeeze box. . .”

-“Bring your violin sometime.”
-For them he was the 15-year-old trained monkey they hoped people might come to see – though Miricle had not caught on to the fact that he was that to them.
+“Bring your harp sometime,” referring to his harmonica.
+For them he was the 15-year-old trained monkey they hoped people might come to see – though Miricle had not yet caught on to the fact that he was that to them.

 So, there were some weekend nights when he was with them and not wherever Lil was.
 He didn’t know where some important contact was going to come from, and he thought these professional musicians were his best hope.
 But he promised he would take her to her prom on its night no matter what else might arise.
 Hitchhiking was the normal way for him to get to the different places he joined her.
-That meant her parents drove her to where she and he met and then returned to take her back home, which limited them in ways her parents were very glad about.
+That meant her parents drove her to where she was and took her home, which limited them in ways her parents were very glad about.

 Her friends got used to how they clung to each other.
 In a place like someone’s rec room with the parents in some other part of the house, but no privacy while surrounded by other kids, they would sit with their arms around each other.
 Sometimes he would kiss her forehead or bend her over backwards and pretend to be putting a hickey on her neck.
 One such time “Be My Baby,” by The Ronettes was playing as they were horizontal on someone’s couch with her face buried in his neck when someone asked how they met.
 Lil said she cut in line as he was getting on a bus so that she would be right behind him so she could be the one to sit down beside him.
 Anne said, “And she pushed out of the way two other girls who were trying to do the same thing.
 It was a fucking cat fight.”